adamreupert/fred2plot/README.md

 ## Authors and acknowledgment
 Main author: Adam Reupert

 Thanks to [Stack Overflow](https://stackoverflow.com/).
-Whenever I was stuck at a problem, it helped me to solve it.
+It helped me solving problems I even didn't know i had.

 ## License
 [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/legalcode) is applied for this project meaning you are free to share and adapt the material under the following terms:
-Attribution — You must give appropriate credit by referencing to this [project](https://gitlab.com/Sumada/fred2plot), provide a link to the [license](https://creativecommons.org/licenses/by-nc/4.0/legalcode), and indicate if changes were made.
+- Attribution — You must give appropriate credit by referencing to this [project](https://gitlab.com/Sumada/fred2plot), provide a link to the [license](https://creativecommons.org/licenses/by-nc/4.0/legalcode), and indicate if changes were made.
-NonCommercial — You may not use the material for commercial purposes.
+- NonCommercial — You may not use the material for commercial purposes.

 ## Project status
 This project is still in development!